-Many emotive articles have been written on the pushback women may experience when trying to be accepted into male dominated industries, such as engineering, technology, trucking, or construction sectors.
+Many emotive articles have been written on the pushback women frequently experience when trying to be accepted into male dominated industries, such as the engineering, technology, trucking, or construction sectors.

-This was foremost in my mind, as a male, when I took on the seemingly impossible challenge of creating a beauty company, having spent most my working life in the rather male centric IT industry.
-Would the female dominated beauty industry, and even my female target market, be receptive to a male entering their domain?
+This was foremost in my mind, as a male, when I took on the seemingly impossible challenge of creating a beauty company, having spent most my working life in the rather male-centric IT industry.
+Would the female dominated beauty industry, and even my female customer target-market, be receptive to a male entering their domain?

 I personally witnessed many incidents of unfair treatment of females whilst I worked in merchant banking roles in various countries.